Samuel Patrone

 Piano

 With over a decade of dedicated study and an Advanced Certificate from Trinity College London, music remains a wellspring of discipline and creative expression.
-Samuel is a regular presence at classical music concerts, drawing inspiration from the interplay of structure and emotion.
+I am a regular presence at classical music concerts, drawing inspiration from the interplay of structure and emotion.

 Philosophy & Literature

-Beyond the laboratory, Samuel finds great pleasure in reading and engaging in thoughtful discussions on philosophy, literature, and poetry—pursuing beauty and truth in all its forms.
+Beyond the laboratory, I find great pleasure in reading and engaging in thoughtful discussions on philosophy, literature, and poetry, pursuing beauty and truth in all its forms.

 Get in Touch